jginesclavero/ros2-tf-pose-estimation/README.md

 # ros2-tf-pose-estimation

+## ROS2 doc in progress, return in few days to enjoy this pkg! :)

 'Openpose', human pose estimation algorithm, have been implemented using Tensorflow.
 It also provides several variants that have some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**

 **You can even run this on your macbook with a descent FPS!**